skraftarcher/archerlabwebsite/content/People.md

 *Abhi Mohratra, former STEM Prep Student*, is continuing their associates degree at Baton Rouge Community College

-*Samantha Schlegel, former REU Student*, is finishing up their undergraduate degree at University of Tampa
+*Samantha Schlegel, former REU Student*, recently finished up their undergraduate degree at University of Tampa and is now working in a Deep Sea Benthic Ecology Lab for the USGS in Gainsville.

 *Makeda Serju, former Intern*, has finished her degree at The University of The Bahamas and is working as a Research Assistant with Perry Institute of Marine Science